Skip to main content

 \Zend of string, never the end of line

 Line start: Regular expression contains various meta-characters such as ^ in the above example.
-It means beginning of the line, i.e., /^cat/ matches lines that starts with cat.
+It means the beginning of the line, i.e., /^cat/ matches lines that start with cat.

 dos2unix filename.txt